Azure/Industrial-IoT/docs/manual/readme.md

 ##### Overview of how Standalone Mode Works

 OPC Publisher Module checks on a regular basis if there is a `publishednodes.json` file in its application directory.
 If there is one, the file is parsed and the OPC Publisher Module creates a new OPC UA subscription for each OPC UA server endpoint specified in the file and starts monitoring for data changes from this OPC UA server.
-Additionally, we support json schema validation of `publishednodes.json` file if a schema file is available to the OPC Publisher.
-Default location for schema file is `schemas/publishednodesschema.json` in its application directory.
-Default location of schema file can be changed via cli options [here](../modules/publisher-commandline.md), if a schema file is not found by OPC Publisher, a warning message is logged and module continues to load.

 ##### Overview of how Orchestrated Mode Works